littlewhitesea/training-free-methods/README.md

 # training-free-methods
-This is a repository to collect recent training-free algorithms, which can run on a single GPU with no more than 24GB.
+This is a repository to collect recent training-free algorithms that can run on a single GPU with no more than 24GB of memory.

 ## Multimodal Large Language Models